wheelroom/wheelroom/packages/boilerplate/src/models/README.md

-# Components
+# Models

-Components have a corresponding content model.
+Model components have a corresponding content model in the CMS.
 Boilerplate code is generated from the content model.